jmiralles/githubRepos/README.md

 1. type: npm install
 2. type: grunt

-The project will be running on localhost:8080
+The project will be running at localhost:8080